Is your website safe from Heartbleed Bug?

 - Upgrade OpenSSL to 1.o.1g or higher version.

 - Regenerate the CSR using an upgraded version of OpenSSL and get it signed by a certificate authority.
-Once you receive the signed certificate, implement that on your respective web servers.
+Once you receive the signed certificate, implement that on your respective web servers or edge devices.

 I hope this helps you.